Mesothelioma Diagnosis

 Mesothelioma Blood Tests

-Blood tests can’t confirm the presence of mesothelioma, but they can help rule out other health conditions and show doctors biomarkers (signs of disease) of mesothelioma or other illnesses.
+Blood tests can help rule out other health conditions and show doctors mesothelioma biomarkers (signs of disease).

-Other typical blood panels can help doctors assess a patient’s overall health and expected health outcome (prognosis) with mesothelioma.
+Other blood panels can help doctors assess a patient’s expected health outcome with mesothelioma.

 Biopsies to Confirm a Mesothelioma Diagnosis

-A mesothelioma biopsy is the only way to confirm a mesothelioma diagnosis.
-It involves doctors removing fluid or tissue samples from a potentially cancerous area and sending it to a lab for testing.
+A biopsy is the only way to confirm a mesothelioma diagnosis.
+It involves doctors removing fluid or tissue samples so a pathologist can review them for cancer under a microscope.

 Common mesothelioma biopsy types include:

-- Endoscopic biopsies involve inserting a long, flexible tube with a camera into the body through a small incision.
-The doctor uses the endoscope to spot and collect abnormal tissue.
-Specific types of endoscopic biopsies used for mesothelioma include a thoracoscopy, laparoscopy, and mediastinoscopy.
+- Endoscopic biopsies involve inserting a long, flexible tube with a camera into the body.
+The doctor uses the endoscope to collect a biopsy sample.
+Types include thoracoscopy, laparoscopy, and mediastinoscopy.

-- Fine-needle biopsies use a long, hollow needle linked to a syringe to gather up to 10,000 sample cells for lab analysis.
-A thoracentesis, paracentesis, and pericardiocentesis are all common fine-needle biopsies for mesothelioma.
+- Fine-needle biopsies use a long needle linked to a syringe to gather sample cells for lab analysis.
+Fine-needle biopsy tests include thoracentesis, paracentesis, and pericardiocentesis.

 - Open surgical biopsies involve making an incision in the chest (thoracotomy) or in the abdomen (laparotomy).
-The surgeon will then remove a larger tumor sample or take out the whole tumor.
+The surgeon removes a larger tumor sample or takes out the whole tumor.

-Open surgery biopsies are the most extensive, and they require anesthesia and prolonged recovery.
+Open surgery biopsies are the most extensive, requiring anesthesia and a longer recovery.
 Endoscopic and fine-needle biopsies are far less invasive and may only require local anesthesia and less recovery time.

 - Find Top Doctors and Treatments